ChrstphrHll/npc_gen/students/Yoshen Arcaena.md

 ---
+name: Yoshen Arcaena
+race: Dragonborn
+hair: long spines
+eyes: Hazel
+skin: black
+ideal: Malice
+trait1: Well-bred
+trait2: Superstitious
+trait: Despite my noble birth, I do not place myself above other folk.
+We all have the same blood.
+flaw: People who can't take care of themselves get what they deserve.
+bond: The ship is most important- crewmates and captains come and go.
 birthday:
   numeric: 6/2
   written: 2nd of Pelent
-bond: The ship is most important- crewmates and captains come and go.
-eyes: Deep Blue
-flaw: People who can't take care of themselves get what they deserve.
-guild: Treskal
-hair: long spines
-ideal: Malice
-name: Yoshen Arcaena
-organizations: []
-partyID: 3
-race: Dragonborn
 relationships:
 - name: Giacomo Edraele
   type: partymate